This story was officially updated in June 2022.

 Once you regain your sea legs, head to Hershey, Pennsylvania for some sweetness.
 Who hasn’t fantasized about a cocoa world since reading Charlie And The Chocolate Factory?
 After you’ve had your fill of chocolate history and theme park rides, treat yourself to some R&R at The Hotel Hershey, indulging in the Chocolate Spa, or play golf at the Hershey Lodge.
 The Hotel Hershey offers single rooms, suites and cottages.
 If you have children, you can send them packing to the Cocoa Kids Club.

 Looking to save a few dollars?
-Hersheypark also rents cabins.
-Outdoor pools with waterslides, indoor pools for when it’s too cold and the opportunity to wander the botanical gardens are included in the hotel experience.
+Hersheypark Camping Resort rents cabins, RV spots, and tent sites.
+Outdoor pools with waterslides, extra discounts to local attractions, access to two golf courses, and free shuttles to the park are included in the experience.
 Be sure to make a date with a falcon, because that’s also something you can do.

-Hershey Hotel offers a variety of packages, including one for Halloween and a romantic package for couples.
-Rates vary from $279 to $549 depending on dates selected and rooms available.
-Hersheypark camping cabins cost between $119 and $149 per night; they sleep four, have electricity and basic kitchen appliances, and require a walk to bathrooms.
+The Hotel Hershey offers a variety of packages, including one for Halloween and a romantic package for couples.
+Rates vary from $279 to $599 depending on dates selected and rooms available.
+Hersheypark cabins cost between $79 and $199 per night; they sleep four, have electricity and basic kitchen appliances, and require a walk to bathrooms.
 Deluxe cabins sleep seven and feature indoor plumbing.
 During peak times and holidays, visitors may have to book a minimum of two or three days in order to secure a spot.

 So, now that you have your Pennsylvania itinerary, we dare you to do it all in one road trip.
 According to Google maps it would only take you 16 hours and 57 minutes.
 Get driving.